 If your test results are positive, you will receive plenty of support and information.
-You are also welcome to call on the phone or come in again to talk further with the HIV counselor.
+You are also welcome to call on the phone or come in again to talk further with a nurse.

 Q7.
 I need my results for insurance purposes.
 Can I give my name if I want?